cihai/unihan-etl/README.rst

 database.

-``$ unihan-tabular`` will download Unihan.zip and build all files into a single tabular friendly format, or a detailed, structured format if using YAML and JSON.
+``$ unihan-tabular`` will download Unihan.zip and build all files into a single tabular-friendly format, or a detailed, structured format if using YAML or JSON.

 CSV (default), ``$ unihan-tabular``::